syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/load-content.md

 {% endhighlight %}

 N> The same way we can render the iframe and image content for the Dialog widget by specifying the `content-type` as “iframe” and “image” respectively and also by specifying the proper location in the `content-url` property.

-N>To update the Dialog's AJAX content after the content has been updated, changed the content on server-side, or dynamically changed the dialog content, set the `content-url` and `content-type` properties using setModel on any action click.
+If you wish to dynamically change the dialog content, you can set the `ContentUrl` and the `ContentType` property through setModel on any action.